 This annual report consists of a series of financial statements.
 The three components of the financial statements are: (1) Government-wide financial statements which include the Statement of Net Position and the Statement of Activities.
 These statements provide information about the activities of the Town as a whole.
 (2) Fund financial statements tell how these services were financed in the short term as well as what remains for future spending.
-Fund financial statements also report the Town's operations in more detail than the government-wide statements by providing information about the Town's most significant funds.
+Fund financial statements by providing information about the Town's most significant funds.
 (3) Notes to the financial statements.